petoncle/mousemaster/README.md

 # Notes

-- Using mousemaster, I have been able to not use my mouse at all anymore.
-The only exception is when I am working on mousemaster (for obvious reasons).
+- By using mousemaster along with [PowerToys](https://github.com/microsoft/PowerToys) and the Vimium-like [Tridactyl](https://github.com/tridactyl/tridactyl) extension for Firefox, I am able to not touch my mouse at all anymore.
 - The two major differences between mousemaster and the existing alternatives (warpd and mouseable), are the way key combos are defined (key presses and key releases instead of "just keys"), and the "create your own modes" approach.